wandersick/aerozoom/README.md

 3. Change `EnableLUA` registry DWORD from `1` to `0` to disable UAC.
 4. Restart the computer.

+Note:

+- If you notice `EnableLUA` is automatically restored to the original value, it is possibly affected by one of the processes in your system, such as some anti-virus process.
+This has so far been observed in one instance.
+If you are affected, feel free to email wandersick at gmail.com for a workaround.
-Note: Snipping Tool is no longer available on Windows 11, hence related snipping functions would not work.
+- Snipping Tool is no longer available on Windows 11, hence related snipping functions would not work.

 ## Main Features